 Whilst, at 4017m the Weissmies only just makes it into the exclusive club of Alpine 4000m peaks, it has many more attributes to recommend an ascent than just its altitude…The ascent of the Weissmies is a classic high alpine route, with enjoyable scrambling among some of the Giants of the Swiss Alps.
-This 3 day course provides is suitable for climbers with good fitness and some basic mountaineering experience and is a great progression for higher or more technical alpine ascents like the Matterhorn and Mont Blanc.
+This 3 day course is suitable for climbers with good fitness and some basic mountaineering experience and is a great progression for higher or more technical alpine ascents like the Matterhorn and Mont Blanc.

 Climb the Weissmies, Featuring…

 - Ascents of two fine Swiss alpine peaks including the 4017m Weissmeis & 3363m Mittelrück

 - Rocky mountain scrambling in ascent & descent along with a very fine snowy & narrow summit ridge

 - 2 nights spent in a lovely Swiss mountain hut.
 Superb location, hospitable staff, good Swiss mountain food